eduMFA/eduMFA/doc/policies/admin.rst

 Allow the administrator to read the :ref:`radiusserver_config` definitions.

-privacyideaserver_write
+eduMFAserver_write
 ~~~~~~~~~~~~~~~~~~~~~~~

 type: bool

-Allow the administrator to write or delete :ref:`privacyideaserver_config` definitions.
+Allow the administrator to write or delete :ref:`eduMFAserver_config` definitions.

-privacyideaserver_read
+eduMFAserver_read
 ~~~~~~~~~~~~~~~~~~~~~~

 type: bool

-Allow the administrator to read the :ref:`privacyideaserver_config` definitions.
+Allow the administrator to read the :ref:`eduMFAserver_config` definitions.

 .. _policywrite:
 .. _policyread: